HL7/smart-app-launch/input/pages/token-introspection.md

 * `client_id`.
 As included in the original access token response.
 The client identifier of the client to which the token was issued.

 * `exp`.
 As included in the original access token response.
-The integer timestamp indicating when the access token expires.
+The integer timestamp indicates when the access token expires.

 ### Conditional fields in the introspection response